Yahapi/yahapi/pages/examples/embedded_collection_resource.md

 Embedded collection resources are primarily used to minimize network requests between client and server.

-Embedded collection resources should be used for the most common requests to your resources and should be kept simple.
 Yahapi does not support paginating or sorting embedded collection resources.
+Embedded collection resources are an optimization for the most common API requests, they are not intended to replace collection resources.

 **Example**